BOSTONE069/BOSTONE069/README.md

 - 🔭 I’m currently working on C programming Language
 - 🌱 I’m currently learning Software Enginerring
-- 👯 I’m looking to collaborate on the differnt Software Engineering projects
+- 👯 I’m looking to collaborate on the different Software Engineering projects
 - 🤔 I’m looking for help with Software Engineering
-- 💬 Ask me about Technological Developments
+- 💬 Ask me about Software Development
 - 📫 How to reach me:  bostoneochieng@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...